The nitty-gritty on how student fees are distributed

 “Their recommendations directly affect campus life and the futures of many departments and programs,” Rizk said.

-Correction: The story used the incorrect pronouns for Nouhad Rizk, and these have since been updated.
+Correction: The story used the incorrect pronouns for Nouhad Rizk and the incorrect number of new appointments to SFAC.